kabelwerk/sdk-js/docs/inboxes.md

     // whenever a new message is posted, the list of inbox rooms is updated
     // accordingly and this event is fired
 });

+// bring it to life, preferably after attaching the desired event listeners inbox.connect();

 inbox.loadMore().then(({ rooms }) => {
     // resolves into the expanded list of inbox rooms